jaiarobotics/jaiabot-hydro/src/doc/markdown/page25_embedded_setup.md

 #### Further details on first-boot setup

-First boot configuration is now handled by `cloud-init` using the `NoCloud` data source for the Raspberry Pi image. `cloud-init` is configured (via the kernel command line parameter `ds=nocloud;s=/boot/firmware/jaiabot/init` in /boot/firmware/cmdline.txt) to use the files in `/boot/firmware/jaiabot/init`.
+First boot configuration is now handled by `cloud-init` using the `NoCloud` data source for the Raspberry Pi image. `cloud-init` is configured (via the kernel command line parameter `ds=nocloud;s=/etc/jaiabot/init` in /boot/firmware/cmdline.txt) to use the files in `/etc/jaiabot/init` (except for first-boot.preseed.yml).
 The important file is `user-data` which in our case simply includes two local "user data" YAML files in the same directory:
 - `common-first-boot.yml`: Common actions that must be undertaken on first boot for all systems.
 This should only be edited if **all** the bots/hubs need to be configured in a different way.
 Only actions that cannot be performed at rootfs generation time (in CircleCI) should be included in this file (e.g., resizing the log partition to fill a disk of unknown size, installing jaiabot-embedded as this flashes the Arduino, etc.).
 Otherwise it is preferred to use `jaiabot/rootfs/customization` (either `includes.chroot` for files to include or `hooks` for scripts to run).
 - `first-boot.preseed.yml`: The previously discussed preseed file specific to the bot or hub being configured.

 These files are separated to reduce clutter in the first-boot.preseed.yml file.
-The source for both of these files is in `jaiabot/rootfs/nocloud-init` (which is copied to `/boot/firmware/jaiabot/init` on Raspberry Pi image creation).
+The source for both of these files is in `jaiabot/rootfs/customization/includes.chroot/etc/jaiabot/init`.

 ### Fleet configuration